Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 Audit whether your competitors are advertising.
 Run your top 50 category-defining queries through ChatGPT (or a monitoring tool) and check ads[] for competitor brands.
 If competitors are showing up where you aren’t, the category-defense math is worth pricing.

 Monitor your own brand mentions across AI ad surfaces.
-Even if you never spend on ChatGPT, knowing where your brand shows up (organically, or in someone else’s ad copy) is the baseline that justifies every downstream decision. cloro’s AI brand visibility tracker and mention monitor cover that.
+Even if you never spend on ChatGPT, knowing where your brand shows up (organically, or in someone else’s ad copy) is the baseline that justifies every downstream decision. cloro’s AI brand visibility tracker covers that.

 Track the pricing trajectory. $60 CPM ten weeks ago is $25 effective CPM today.
 If it keeps drifting toward $10-15, ChatGPT opens up to a much broader set of advertisers.
 A quarterly check on effective rate, category bid ranges, and self-serve availability is enough.